aosabook/500lines/template-engine/chapter.md

 rendering.

 Then we simply call our compiled `render_function`.
-The first argument is the complete data context, the second argument is the function that will implement the dot semantics.
-We use the same implementation every time, our own `_do_dots` method, which is the last piece of code to look at:
+The first argument is the complete data context, and the second argument is the function that will implement the dot semantics.
+We use the same implementation every time: our own `_do_dots` method, which is the last piece of code to look at.

 <!-- [[[cog include("templite.py", first="def _do_dots", numblanks=1, dedent=False) ]]] -->
 ```